syevt/ecomm/README.md

 ## Testing

-For feature specs in your app you can use Ecomm's `FactoryBot` factories with just requiring them with
+For feature specs in your app you can use Ecomm's `FactoryBot` factories by just requiring them with
 ``` ruby
 require 'ecomm/factories'
 ```